moonryc/readmegenerator/README.md

 ## Usage

-To use this project run npm app.js and answer the questions you are prompted, upon finishing answering the questions a README.md file will be generated
+To use this project run node app.js and answer the questions you are prompted, upon finishing answering the questions a README.md file will be generated

 ## Credits